50Fifty/SC1015-Mini-Project/README.md

 ## Out-of-classroom learning
 - Initiating the use of Git-hub and Google Colab for collaboration
-- Plotting world map
+- Plotting a world map for data visualisation
-- Choosing a right forecasting model
+- Implementing and choosing a right forecasting models
 -
 ## Challenges faced